infsys-lab/privacy-glue/README.md

 # privacy-glue

-This repository documents PrivacyGLUE; a NLP benchmark consisting of legal-privacy related tasks.
+This repository documents PrivacyGLUE; a NLP benchmark for general language understanding in the privacy language domain.

 ## Dependencies :mag: